shan-kmr/loop-news/README.md

 These summaries appear at the top of each day's section, providing a quick overview.

+### User Authentication with Google

+The application features Google OAuth integration for user authentication:

+1. Users can sign in with their Google account by clicking the "Login with Google" button
+2. Authentication provides:
+   - Personalized experience with user name and profile picture display
+   - User-specific search history that persists across devices
+   - Ability to delete individual search items or clear all history

+When signed in:
+- Search history is stored in user-specific files
+- History management options become available
+- Profile information from Google is displayed in the sidebar

+### Automatic Background Refresh

+The application includes an intelligent background refresh mechanism:

+1. **Staleness Detection**:
+   - When viewing search results older than 10 minutes, a refresh is automatically triggered
+   - This occurs both in the main search page and when viewing history items

+2. **Adaptive Time Window**:
+   - The system determines an appropriate refresh window based on the original search parameters
+   - Short time periods (past day) are upgraded to "past week" for better coverage
+   - Longer periods (past month, past year) are maintained

+3. **Gap Filling**:
+   - If a search is more than a day old, the system intelligently fills in the gap with new articles
+   - Articles from the refresh window are updated with fresh results
+   - Articles older than the refresh window are preserved
+   - Duplicates are eliminated by URL comparison

+4. **Seamless Updates**:
+   - Users don't need to manually refresh old searches
+   - The timeline automatically includes the latest articles
+   - The cache is updated with refreshed content
+   - Original timestamps are preserved for articles outside the refresh window

+This ensures you always see the most current information without missing developments that occurred between searches.

 ### Caching Mechanism

 The application uses multi-level caching to improve performance: